rrooij/sd3save_editor/docs/language support.md

 - English Translation V1.01 by Neill Corlett
 - French Translation RC1 by Terminus Traduction
 - German Translation V1.00 RC3 to V3.0 by G-Trans
-- Italien Translation V1.00b  by Clomax, Ombra, Chester
+- Italian Translation V1.00b  by Clomax, Ombra, Chester
 - Spanish Translation V1.03 by Magno, Vegetal Gibber

 ## UI Changes

-You can select the language of the cartidge from the combo box at the top.
+You can select the language of the cartridge from the combo box at the top.
 Unfortunately, there is no way to automatically detect the language from just the save file.

 It is recommended to choose the right language before loading the save file.
 If you change the language afterwards, the current player names will automatically be mapped to the new encoding, leading to a possible drop of unsupported characters.
 If this happens, just load the save file again.